CLcosep/code_dump/README.md

 log 2 09/2/23
 Tried to make a simple recipe page project from The Odin, nothing special just basic html and css syntax nothing to crazy

+log 3 09/3/23
+edited something and adding the odin landing page assignment